What are Eco Modulated Fees and what does it mean for Businesses and their Packaging?

 - The Single Use Plastics Directive

-What does all of this mean for Packaging Companies?
+What does all of this mean for packaging companies?

 There are a number of key points to note within these different strategies and directives that impact on how Repak, on behalf of its Members, must operate as a Producer Responsibility Scheme.

-Reporting Packaging Placed on the Irish Market
+Reporting packaging placed on the Irish market

 Fee modulation is a feature of the EU’s Plastic Strategy, and forms part of an effort to drive more manufacturers and retailers to use plastic packaging that can be recycled on their products.
 In addition, the new Single Use Plastics Directive contains separate collection targets of 77% by 2025 and 90% by 2029 that are specific to plastic beverage bottles.